palisades-lakes/multimethod-experiments/docs/benchmarks.md

 I'm interested in using multimethods for basic basic geometric computation.
 Many important methods will just be a few floating point operations, costing perhaps 10-100 nanoseconds.
 The first benchmark (see below) is designed to reflect this.

-_I'd very much appreciate suggestions/code for benchmarks reflecting other patterns of use._

 [Criterium](https://github.com/hugoduncan/criterium)
 is used to run the benchmarks, producing quantile intervals